sparrowcode/AlertKit/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate manually.
+If you prefer not to use any of the dependency managers, you can integrate manually.
 Put `Sources/SPAlert` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Quick Start

-For best experience, I recommend presenting alerts by calling the class functions `SPAlert`.
+For the best experience, I recommend presenting alerts by calling the class functions `SPAlert`.
 These functions are updated regularly and show the alerts as Apple way:

 ```swift
 SPAlert.present(title: "Added to Library", preset: .done)